Constitution & Bylaws

 ARTICLE V: ELECTIONS

 Section 1: Offices of the Executive Committee: Past-President, President, President-Elect, Secretary, Treasurer, Parliamentarian, Webmaster, and Officer at Large shall rotate according to the schedule outlined in Appendix B (at the end of the constitution and bylaws).
 Member associations will rotate up the list one level annually.
 The association holding the Past-President position will rotate to the bottom of the list.
-This shall be the established rotation for future year.
+This shall be the established rotation for the future year.
 This list will be synchronously updated upon acceptance of member associations.
 One representative from each member association must be included on the Executive Committee.
 In order to accommodate new association membership, officer or member-at-large positions will be created at the discretion of the Board of Directors.

 Section 2: All slots of the Executive Committee positions, except Past-President and President, shall be filled by the respective member association following the rotation schedule in Appendix B (at the end of constitution and bylaws).
 Elected officers may serve only one consecutive term per office.
 To be eligible to serve as a NC JCEP officer, the candidate must be an active member in the association they represent.